Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/property-reference.md

 **Default:** `NONE` (empty)

-**Description:**<br/>
+**Description:**
-The address on which your Kong Developer Portal API is accessible by Kong.
-You should **only** set this value if your Kong Developer Portal API lives on a different node than your Kong Proxy.
+The address on which your Kong Dev Portal API is accessible by Kong.
+You should **only** set this value if your Kong Dev Portal API lives on a different node than your Kong Proxy.

 When not provided, Kong will use the listeners defined on `portal_api_listen` as the value.